OpenSwitchNOS/openswitch-ops-docs/defect-management.md

 **Skip-fix:** The engineer has completed the investigation and recommends not to fix the defect.
 This status could be transitioned later on to either deferred or to a closed state.

-**Duplicate:** A defect will be considered as Duplicate, when there is a defect with the same root cause already filed in [Taiga](https://tree.taiga.io/project/openswitch/issues?page=1).
+**Duplicate:** A defect will be considered as Duplicate, when there is a defect with the same unexpected behavior already filed in a [Taiga](https://tree.taiga.io/project/openswitch/issues?page=1) ticket.

 **Invalid-bug:** This status means the submitted defect is not a valid issue.
 This status is used when the defect entered reflects an expected behavior, is using wrong assumptions, is an enhancement or is referring to an unsupported functionality.